 - Poor grades and performance in school

-What is the Treatment for Adjustment Disorder?
+What Is the Recommended Treatment for Adjustment Disorder?

 Family therapy may be ideal for particular individuals, which is especially important if the person is an adolescent.
 This is the appropriate therapy if the family is using a family member as a scapegoat (blaming that individual).
 Sometimes, family members identify a person as the one with the problem, although the issue is family-related.
 The family members can be educated about the disorder and gain knowledge of its seriousness.